- Last updated:

 Local businesses can carry out a range of activities on Sunshine Coast public land.
 The main purpose of public land is for community use and enjoyment.
 Council awards high-use / high-impact permits for activities on this land that benefit the community.

-At council's Ordinary Meeting on 10 December 2015, council endorsed the awarding of three year permits to successful applicants for approved locations and activities across the region.
-Successful applicants are permitted to operate at approved locations and activities, for the period 1 July 2016 to 30 June 2019.
+At Council’s Ordinary meeting on 28 April 2022, Council endorsed the awarding of three year permits to successful applicants for approved locations and activities across the region.
+Successful applicants are permitted to operate at approved locations and activities, for the period 1 July 2022 to 30 June 2025.

-Refer to the list of awarded permits to successful applicants for approved activities and locations.
+Refer to the list of awarded permits to successful applicants (DOCX, 276KB) for approved activities and locations.

 Application process background